sfreeman422/RaspAlarm/README.md

 # RaspAlarm
-A Raspberry Pi Controlled Alarm Clock.
+A MERN Stack, Raspberry Pi Controlled Alarm Clock.

 # Purpose
 A full feature alarm clock that can be used in the bedroom to tell the time, set alarms, show the weather and a whole slew of other, yet to be built features.